-Interchange is the money transferred from the acquiring bank to the issuing bank for each bankcard transaction.
+In credit card processing, interchange is the money transferred from the acquiring bank to the issuing bank for each bankcard transaction.
 Interchange fees account for the majority of credit card processing costs and are established by the card brands (Visa, MasterCard, Discover) of open-loop processing systems.

-Historically, interchange has been imposed upon merchants to reimburse issuing banks for lost interest resulting from a cardholder’s grace period for repaying their debt.
+Historically, interchange has been imposed upon businesses to reimburse issuing banks for lost interest resulting from a cardholder’s grace period for repaying their debt.
 This is why Visa still refers to interchange fees as “interchange reimbursement fees.”
 Today, Visa states that “the primary role of interchange is to create an equitable balance of incentives between a cardholder’s financial institution — which issues Visa cards to consumers — and a retailer’s financial institution that enrolls retailers and processes Visa transactions for them.”
 (Source)

 When a credit card transaction takes place the issuing bank (cardholder’s bank) pays the acquiring bank (merchant bank) for their cardholder’s purchase less the interchange fee for the transaction.
 The acquiring bank then pays their merchant from the remaining balance minus a markup for processing the transaction.

-Merchants ultimately receive the gross amount of the sale minus a series of base costs and markups that include interchange, dues, assessments and the provider’s markup.
+Merchants ultimately receive the gross amount of the sale minus a series of base costs and markups that include interchange, dues, assessments and the processor’s markup.
 These fees are described in more detail in our article about credit card processing fees.

-Interchange fees for the two largest card brands may change twice annually in April and October.
+Interchange fees for the two largest card brands may change twice annually, in April and October.
 The interchange fee schedules for Visa and MasterCard can be found here: